souravpati/GPOP/README.md

 ### Compilation ###

 This directory contains
-1. src/ directory - source code
-2. include/ directory - header files
+1. include/ directory - header files
-3. application directories
+2. application directories

 Makefile for each algorithm is present in its respective directory.
 For example: